ridhirebuts/ridhirebuts.github.io/petition-letter.md

      }
     </style>
 ## Instructions
-1.Please use a mobile/smartphone to email this petiton.
+Note : Please use a mobile/smartphone to email this petiton.
 The link is non-functional in dekstop/laptop.
-Note : If you use to use your desktop/laptop copy and paste the recipents email and the letter
+  If you use to use your desktop/laptop copy and paste the recipents email and the letter
 2. Add your name to the bottom of the email.
 3. Add/Edit lines to make it different and increase the chances to bypass spam filters.
 4. Read the letter below and click the button.